Mazovia: Geography

-Mazovia has a landscape without hills (in contrast to Lesser Poland) and without lakes (in contrast to Greater Poland).
+Mazovia has a flat landscape (in contrast to Lesser Poland) and no lakes (in contrast to Greater Poland).
 It is spread over the Mazovian Lowland, on both sides of the Vistula river and its confluence with Narew and Bug.
-Forests (mainly coniferous) cover one-fifth of the region, with the large Kampinos Forest, Puszcza Biała and Puszcza Zielona.
+Forests (mainly coniferous) cover one-fifth of the region, with the large Kampinos Forest, Puszcza Biała, and Puszcza Zielona.

 In the north Mazovia borders on the Masurian subregion of former Prussia, in the east on Podlachia, in the south on Lesser Poland and in the west on Greater Poland (subregions of Łęczyca Land, Kujawy and Dobrzyń Land).
 The area of Mazovia is 33,500 km^{2}.
 It has population of 5 million (3 million of them inhabit the metropolis of Warsaw).

 History

-Inhabited by the various Lechitic West Slavic tribes, Vistula Veneti and with other people who had settled here such as the Wielbark people.
+Inhabited by the various Lechitic West Slavic tribes, Vistula Veneti and with other people who had settled here, such as the Wielbark people.